athena-framework/website/docs/components/event_dispatcher.md

-As mentiond in the [architecture](./README.md) section, Athena is an event based framework utilizing the [Event Dispatcher](https://athena-framework.github.io/athena/Athena/EventDispatcher.html) component.
+As mentiond in the [architecture](./README.md) section, Athena is an event based framework utilizing the [Event Dispatcher][Athena::EventDispatcher] component.

 ## Basic Usage

-An event listener is defined by registering a service that includes [AED::EventListenerInterface](https://athena-framework.github.io/athena/Athena/EventDispatcher/EventDispatcherInterface.html).
-The type should also define a `self.subscribed_events` method that represents what [events](https://athena-framework.github.io/athena/Athena/Routing/Events.html) it should be listening on.
+An event listener is defined by registering a service that includes [AED::EventListenerInterface][Athena::EventDispatcher::EventListenerInterface].
+The type should also define a `self.subscribed_events` method that represents what [events][Athena::Routing::Events] it should be listening on.

 ```crystal
 require "athena"